Triple line destabilization -- Tuning film thickness through meniscus curvature: Introduction

 When a solid substrate is immersed in a liquid bath, capillary forces distort the liquid/air interface close to the solid and a static meniscus is established.
 The characteristic length which emerges from the competition between capillary and hydrostatic pressures is the capillary length $l_c=(\gamma/{\rho g})^{1/2}$ where $\gamma$ is liquid surface tension, $\rho$ the density and $g$ the acceleration of gravity.
 For a wetting liquid, pulling the substrate out of the bath entrains a film.
 As a result of the competition between capillary forces and viscous dissipation, film thickness $h$ varies as $h_{LLD}\sim l_c Ca^{2/3}$ as predicted by Landau, Levich and Derjaguin (LLD)~\cite{landau_dragging_1942,derjaguin_thickness_1943}.
 The control parameter is the capillary number $Ca=\eta v/\gamma$ which compares viscous dissipation to capillary pressure gradients, where $\eta$ is the liquid viscosity and $v$ the pull-out velocity.
 This law has been verified experimentally for capillary numbers $Ca<0.01$~\cite{ruschak_coating_1985}.

-For partially wetting liquids, with non zero static contact angle, the dynamics is noticeably more complex.
-When the substrate is pulled out of the liquid bath, hydrodynamic dissipation in the singular triple line region first gives rise to a dynamic contact angle \cite{bonn_wetting_2009,snoeijer_moving_2013,rio2017withdrawing} which decreases with velocity while the triple line rises and the meniscus adopts a dynamic, elongated shape.
-It is only above a critical velocity that wetting is observed: the dynamic meniscus becomes unstable, forcing the formation of a liquid film entrained by viscous dissipation.
-The critical capillary number $Ca^*$ depends on equilibrium contact angle and is typically of the order of $10^{-3}$ to $10^{-2}$~\cite{petrov_existence_1985,snoeijer_avoided_2006,Zhao18a}.
+For partially wetting liquids, with non zero static contact angle (Fig.~\ref{fig:dynamic_transition} a), the dynamics is noticeably more complex.
+When the substrate is pulled out of the liquid bath, hydrodynamic dissipation appears in the triple line region.
+At the macroscopic scale, the dynamic meniscus adopts an elongated shape and its contact angle decreases with velocity (Fig.~\ref{fig:dynamic_transition} b)~\cite{bonn_wetting_2009,snoeijer_moving_2013,rio2017withdrawing}.
+Above a critical velocity $v_c$, a dynamic meniscus with a steady state triple line is no longer stable and a liquid film is entrained (Fig.~\ref{fig:dynamic_transition} c).
+This destabilization of the dynamic meniscus, also called dynamic wetting transition, occurs at a critical capillary number $Ca^*$ which depends on the equilibrium contact angle and is typically of the order of $10^{-3}$ to $10^{-2}$~\cite{petrov_existence_1985,snoeijer_avoided_2006,Zhao18a}.
 The concept of an intrinsic maximum dewetting velocity for the triple line has often been invoked to explain the transition from dynamic meniscus to film~\cite{blake_maximum_1979,petrov_existence_1985}.
-However, a more recent theoretical investigation of triple line dynamics based on lubrication theory has shown that beyond a critical velocity the dynamic meniscus profile can no longer be matched to the static meniscus~\cite{voinov_wetting:_2000,eggers_hydrodynamic_2004}, so that the critical velocity depends not only on triple line dynamics, but also on macroscopic geometry.
-This prediction has to date not been investigated experimentally.
+However, a more recent theoretical investigation of triple line dynamics based on lubrication theory proposed a different picture: beyond a critical velocity, the dynamic meniscus profile can no longer be matched to the static meniscus curvature~\cite{voinov_wetting:_2000,eggers_hydrodynamic_2004}.
+The critical velocity depends not only on the triple line dynamics but also on the macroscopic geometry.
+This prediction has to date not been validated experimentally.